-However, the growth in mobile data usage was so fast that the industry started planning a major new network upgrade based on the Internet Protocol (IP).
-The new technology, LTE (Long Term Evolution), would eventually become known as 4G and enable data speeds of up to 100Mbps.
+The growth in mobile data usage was so fast that the industry started planning a major new network upgrade based on the Internet Protocol (IP).
+The new technology, Long Term Evolution (LTE), would eventually become known as 4G and enable data speeds of up to 100 Mbps.
+The introduction of LTE-Advanced opened the door for even higher speeds.

 The first network was launched at the end of 2009 and within four years there were over 250 more, making it the fastest growing cellular technology in history.
-In 2013, the first upgrades took place with LTE-Advanced networks being used in South Korea - a trend that would accelerate in 2014.
+In 2013, the first upgrades took place with LTE-Advanced networks being used in South Korea - a trend that accelerated in 2014.

-4G uses OFDM (Orthogonal Frequency Division Multiplexing) technology which is far more spectrum efficient - and is also used for fixed broadband systems (e.g. DSL), Wi-Fi and digital TV.
+4G uses Orthogonal Frequency Division Multiplexing (OFDM) technology which is far more spectrum efficient - and is also used for fixed broadband systems (e.g. DSL), Wi-Fi and digital TV.
 However, the combination of surging growth in data usage and the need to simultaneously support 2G, 3G and 4G networks means mobile operators face spectrum challenges.